Sinyi Elementary School metro station

-Sinyi Elementary School is a station on the Orange line of Kaohsiung MRT in Sinsing District, Kaohsiung, Taiwan.
+Sinyi Elementary School is a station on the Orange line of Kaohsiung Metro in Sinsing District, Kaohsiung, Taiwan.
 It will be a future transfer station with the Yellow line.

 Station overview

 The station is a two-level, underground station with an island platform and five exits.
 The station is 215 meters long and is located at the intersection of Jhongjheng 2nd Rd. and Minzu 2nd Rd.